-Underneath your name and personal data (email, phone and address), you need a personal statement.
-This is a short space in which you need to summarise your retail experience.
+Underneath your name and personal data (email, phone and address), you need a personal profile.

-Look at the specifications of the specific retail role you’re applying for and make sure you hit a few of the points in your personal statement if possible.
+Look at the job description of the specific role you’re applying for and ensure you mention a few of the points in your personal statement if applicable.

-For example, if the job adverts mentions you’ll be working on the tills, try to mention this in your personal summary.
+For example, if the job advert mentions you’ll be working on the tills, try to mention any sales skills or previous sales associate experience in your personal statement.

 Remember, recruiters only look at CVs for an average of 7 seconds, so you need to catch their eye immediately.

-They often don’t like to get hit with a block of text, however, so try to keep your personal statement to two or three lines of text to prevent waffling.
+Try to keep your personal summary to two or three lines of text to prevent waffling.

-Sometimes it helps to leave the personal statement to last, when you’re finished writing your retail CV, so you can pick out the strongest points of your CV.
+Sometimes it helps to leave the personal summary until last, when you’ve finished writing your retail CV, so you can pick out the strongest points.

-If it’s possible for you to do so, simply volunteering at a charity shop can go a very long way.
+Simply volunteering as a sales assistant at a charity shop can go a long way.

-It looks great on your CV and you can demonstrate that you have direct retail experience like operating tills and putting out stock, which will help you get your foot in the door.
+It looks great on your CV and demonstrates that you have experience relevant to retail, such as operating tills and working with stock.

 If you do have retail experience – great!

-Your retail experience will look even better if you can back up your experience with some figures.
+This will look even more impressive if you can back up your experience with some figures.

-For example, rather than saying that you’ve trained new employees, say how many employees you’ve successfully trained.
+For example, rather than saying that you’ve trained new employees, mention how many employees you’ve successfully trained.

-If you rearranged a certain area of the store and sales from products in that area went up by 50%, mention it.
+If you rearranged a store and sales subsequently increased by 50%, mention it.

-Keep your CV clean and easy to read – use classic fonts like Arial or Verdana so that your CV looks professional and doesn’t distract from the content on it.
+Keep your retail CV format clean and easy to read – use classic fonts like Arial or Verdana so that your CV looks professional and doesn’t distract from the content on it.